railsuser2014/openobject-doc-book-en/10/index.rst

 Because there are fewer repetitive tasks for your staff to do, they can concentrate on higher added-value work.
-We frequently receive the gratitude of senior management who get better results from their business because they've adopted Open ERP.
+We frequently receive the gratitude of senior management who get better results from their business because they have adopted OpenERP.

-You aren't alone
+You are not alone
 ================

-Many resources are at hand to accompany you on your Open ERP adventure.
+Many resources are at hand to accompany you on your OpenERP adventure.

 Bypass the technical difficulties by using the SaaS offer
 ---------------------------------------------------------